-The safest way to go when applying for a job in Europe is using the Europass CV format.
+A popular option in Europe is using the Europass CV format.

 We are here to help, in this article, we are going to answer some of the most important questions about the Europass CV:

-- What is an Europass CV?
+- What is a Europass CV?

-- How to write an Europass CV?
+- How to write a Europass CV?

 - What are the advantages of the Europass CV?